 This will help you get the most out of your cryptocurrency investment and is preferable for a number of reasons:

 - Security.
 Transferring your funds from a centralised platform to a dedicated wallet leaves you less open to exploits and hacks.

 - Staking.
-Staking is the process of locking up your assets in exchange for rewards (similar to earning interest).
+Staking is the process of locking up your assets in exchange for rewards.
 Many crypto wallets allow you to delegate your tokens to a node for staking, which is a good way for investors to earn a little extra income from their coins — though not without its risks.

 - Independence.
 One of the major drawcards of cryptocurrency is its decentralised nature, allowing users to take their finances into their own hands.
 Instead of trusting someone else with your money, you can hold onto it yourself with a similar guarantee of security.
 Holding crypto-assets in a wallet grants you complete authority over your investments.

 Unfortunately sending cryptocurrency to a wallet for the first time can be quite a nerve-wracking process.
 This is because cryptocurrency transactions are irreversible, which means that if you send funds to the wrong address then you're could lose them forever.